Nederlandsche Scheepsbouw Maatschappij: World War I

 In general the first years of World War I were not bad for Dutch shipbuilders.
 However, while the war continued raw materials became ever more scarce.
 If the cost of building a ship was 90-100 guilders a ton in July 1914, it was claimed to be near 350 guilders in January 1917.
 Still, the shipyards had a lot of work during the first part of the war.
 Freight prices were sky-high, and so were the prices of ships.
 Dutch shipping lines seized the occasion to sell their old ships at a high price, increasing demand.
 Meanwhile the big part of Dutch orders that usually 'leaked' to British shipyards now went to Dutch Shipyards.
 The real problems for the Dutch shipping lines began with the resumption of the unrestricted submarine warfare on 1 February 1917, and especially the American declaration of war with Germany on 6 April 1917.
 Starting on 9 February the Dutch government then began to impound ships to sail on government orders at reduced prices.
 The objective was to get supplies at prices more affordable to the public, but this of course limited the profits of the shipping lines.

 In 1914 109,000 tons of sea going ships were launched.
-With three ships for 23,000 brt NSM was again the biggest Dutch shipyard.
+With three ships for 23,000 brt NSM was again the largest Dutch shipyard.
 In 1915 103,000 tons of sea-going ships were launched.
 The NSM launched three ships for 16,000 brt, the RDM 7 for 25,000 tons.
 In 1916 the Dutch shipping industry had an even better year.
 It launched 71 sea-going steamships 1 sea-going motor schooner for 144,000 brt.
 The NSM launched two for 13,000 brt, Fijenoord launched three for 15,000 brt, RDM six for 24,000 tons.
 In 1917 the bonanza continued, with 87 steamships, and 28 motor schooners built for 167,000 brt.
 The motor schooners were small ships, they were smaller than the minimum size of 400 tons that the government could impound.
 To all appearances the NSM launched only SS Batoe and the three torpedoboats Z 2, Z 3 and Z 4.
 In 1918 68 steamships and 28 motor schooners were launched totaling 123,000 brt.